 Now you’ll see a warning about plugin security, and a feature called “Restricted Mode”.
 Restricted Mode is a safety feature in Obsidian, when turned on it ensures that no community plugins can run.
 Thus if you want to use community plugins, you need to turn off Restricted Mode.
 To do that, click on the button that says “Turn on community plugins”.

-Once you turn that on, the world is your oyster.
+Once you turn that on, you’re ready to go!
 Underneath Restricted Mode you will see a button that says “Browse”, click that button and you will see all of the currently approved Community Plugins available.

 Select one of those plugins and press “Install”.
 Once installed, you’ll have to enable it from the settings screen, and then you’re officially running a community plugin!